 She added, “I should have made more time on my own personal business, making sure my office was running like it should have.
 It wasn’t intentional on my part.
-I made mistakes.
-I just didn’t pay the kind of attention to detail I should have.”
+I made mistakes. just didn’t pay the kind of attention to detail I should have.”

 Under cross examination by federal prosecutor Tysen Duva, Brown was less apologetic than uncooperative, staring at documents in apparent confusion and refusing to concede that compilation documents reflected the tax filings they were drawn from.

 Asked about a document introduced at trial, which showed a notation indicating she had donated $12,500 to One Door For Education, Brown responded, “That’s not my handwriting.”
-The notation, by her tax preparer, read “verbal per Corrine Brown.”
+The notation, by her tax prepare, read “verbal per Corrine Brown.”

 Duva pressed her on why she claimed making charitable donations to One Door on three years of tax returns despite never making such a donation.
 She responded that she did not prepare her taxes.